Lat Pulldowns

 #2 Close-grip Pulldowns

 According to the same study, the close-grip pulldowns (pictured below) is #2 in lat recruitment.
 But, interestingly enough, it is the best of the 4 exercises when it comes to the recruitment of the pectoralis major and the posterior deltoid.
 On the other hand, it is last in teres major recruitment.
 I like this exercise on back days, and especially as a transition exercise between back and chest exercises.
-And don't forget to eat your protein.
-Click this link to read more about Your Protein Needs.
+Once again, lead with your elbows and make sure to keep your lats contracted through out the movement.

 close grip pulldowns at pfta schools

 Also, the neutral grip above is very similar to the grip used on the seated row.
 The seated row is another great exercise for your lats, traps, and rear deltoids.
+Furthermore, the seated row also strengthens your low back.
 Click the image below to watch exercise demonstrations for different types of rows.
 Or click this link to read more tips and techniques of the seated row.

 seated row at pfta schools